lukaszmadrzynski/Website-Update/content/pages/index.md

             justifyContent: center
         type: FeaturedItem
       - title: >-
-          “Kids love Lukasz, he is very rational, patient and kind.
+          “Kids love Lukas, he is very rational, patient and kind.
 He is very knowledgeable in introducing local flora and fauna, highly experienced, and familiar with the terrain.”
         tagline: ''